tower/tower/ROADMAP.md

 - automatic sorting when new model is added to cursor (`Ember.Sortable`)
 - automatic form validations based on model of client
 - error/stacktrace printing when view fails to fully render
+- 404/etc error pages
+- error handling on forms when validation error
 - finish table builder
 - make form builder more robust
-- 404/etc error pages
-- error handling on forms when validation error
-- test client side view rendering with coffeecup
 - test client side view rendering with ember
 - test files reload when changed (integration test)
 - test assets can be served with gzip